fac27/JustDoIt/README.md

 ## Learnings
 ### Testing
-Check that passing a given input into our tests returns the expected output Write tests to mimic the behaviour of a user performing different actions
+- [ ] Check that passing a given input into our tests returns the expected output
+- [ ] Write tests to mimic the behaviour of a user performing different actions

+We used TDD but then when refactoring the code, we didn't go back to rewrite the tets.

 ### JS
-Write testable, modular functions
+- [x] Write testable, modular functions
-Write functions that add, remove or modify DOM nodes Apply event listeners to HTML form elements
+- [x] Write functions that add, remove or modify DOM nodes
+- [x] Apply event listeners to HTML form elements
-Use scope to control what variables are accessible inside functions and blocks
+- [x] Use scope to control what variables are accessible inside functions and blocks

 ### Design
-Use CSS grid to create complex layouts
+- [x] Use CSS grid to create complex layouts
-Use CSS grid to make layouts that adapt to the viewport size
+- [x] Use CSS grid to make layouts that adapt to the viewport size

 ## Accessing the project